zxtal/Getting_and_Cleaning_Data_project/CodeBook.md

 ## Calculate mean of each variable for each activity and each subject.
 summary <- ddply(melted, .(volunteer, activity, variable), summarise, mean = mean(value))
+## write the new dataset in a text file and name it averages_summary.txt
+write.table(summary, "averages_summary.txt", row.name=FALSE)

 To view the dataset, type: combined.